 These systems correct refractive error and higher-order aberrations based on the patient’s unique eye type.

-Those without such needs can opt for more basic procedures, such as standard LASIK, SMILE, and SILK.
+Those without such needs can opt for more basic procedures, such as standard LASIK, SMILE, SILK, or CLEAR.

 6. Age